Repairing Credit After Repossession in 3 Easy Steps

 As though it’s not tough enough losing your car to a repossession, your credit takes a huge hit, too.
-How much of a hit depends on how high your credit score was before the repossession, but Bankrate says you could be looking at losing anywhere from 60 to 240 points.
+How much of a hit depends on how high your credit score was before the repossession.
+According to Bankrate, you could be looking at losing anywhere from 60 to 240 points.
 Needless to say, repairing credit in the wake of that damage needs to be a top priority.
 Here’s how.

 1) Find out if your state allows you to “reinstate” the loan